 International shipping is an important economic growth factor, especially for the e-commerce sector.
-The EU has also recognized this and will adjust its tax regulations accordingly from July 2021.
-In addition to fulfilling the requirements of the German Packaging Act (VerpackG) or the German Packaging Ordinance (DSGVO), for example, retailers will be subject to additional obligations as soon as they ship products to end consumers in other EU countries.
-In summer 2021, the VAT-eCommerce Package decided by the EU Commission in 2017 will be introduced.
+The EU has also recognized this and has therefore adjusted its tax regulations accordingly since July 2021.
+In addition to fulfilling the requirements of the German Packaging Act (VerpackG) or the German Packaging Ordinance (DSGVO), for example, retailers are now subject to additional obligations as soon as they ship products to end consumers in other EU countries.

-What exactly will change from July 2021?
+What exactly has changed since July 01, 2021?
 We summarized all important news including an explanation of the new One-Stop-Shop procedure for you.

-- VAT in the EU: Current regulations for online retailers
+- VAT in the EU: Previous regulations for retailers

-- VAT-eCommerce Package: VAT regulation for the EU from July 2021
+- VAT-eCommerce Package: VAT regulation for the EU since July 2021

-- Special cases in online trade: What about fulfillment abroad?
+- Special cases in online trade: What should be considered when using fulfilment abroad?

 - No change for sales to non-EU third countries

-VAT in the EU: Current regulations for online retailers
+VAT in the EU: Previous regulations for retailers

-As of July 1, 2021, these regulations are to be changed to a large extent, so that the VAT-eCommerce Package adopted in 2017 will apply to all EU countries.
+As of July 1, 2021, these regulations have changed to a large extent, so that the VAT-eCommerce Package adopted in 2017 now applies to all EU countries.

-VAT-eCommerce Package: VAT regulation for the EU from July 2021
+VAT-eCommerce Package: VAT regulation for the EU since July 2021

 In addition, retailers will be able to settle their sales tax liability from the different countries directly there by making one payment.
 In Germany, the Federal Central Tax Office provides the system and redistributes the VAT paid to the respective EU countries.

-The One-Stop-Shop procedure is a great relief especially for smaller retailers: According to the new regulation in 2021, retailers who exceed the sales threshold would have to hire a foreign tax consultant or service provider in order to meet the respective sales tax obligations abroad.
+The use of the One-Stop-Shop procedure is voluntary for entrepreneurs, but it is very useful, especially for small retailers, and represents a great relief: According to the new regulation, retailers who exceed the sales threshold would have to hire a foreign tax consultant or service provider in order to meet the respective sales tax obligations abroad.
 In addition to the one-time registration costs, this would also result in monthly running costs.
 By establishing the OSS procedure, retailers save themselves this expense and can report all sales online.

-Special cases in online trade: What about fulfillment abroad?
+Special cases in online trade: What should be considered when using fulfilment abroad?

-The current MOSS procedure, which will be converted to the OSS procedure next year, is unfortunately not yet compatible with online trade.
-Special cases such as the use of a fulfillment service provider abroad or sales via a marketplace cannot currently be represented by the new OSS procedure.
+Unfortunately, the new OSS procedure is not yet compatible with online trade in every case.
+Special cases such as the use of a fulfilment service provider abroad or sales via a marketplace cannot currently be represented by the new OSS procedure.

 No change for sales to non-EU third countries